 Peer Review Process

 The journal's peer review process can be broadly summarized into seven (7) steps.

 - The submitting author submits the manuscript to the journal.
 This is usually done via the journal online system.
 Occasionally, the journal may accept submissions by email.
-The journal acknowledges receipt of submitted manuscripts within 1 – 2 days.
+The journal acknowledges receipt of submitted manuscripts within 1 to 2 days.

-- The Executive Editor reviews the manuscript.
+- The Managing Editor reviews the manuscript.
 This is to check that the manuscript is appropriate for the journal and is sufficiently original, interesting and relevant.
 If approved, the manuscript is ready for peer review.

 - The reviewers will review the manuscript.
 The review is then submitted to the journal, with a recommendation to accept the manuscript, reject the manuscript or with a request for amendments (usually flagged as either major or minor) before it is reconsidered.